Updated on 9/2/21

 - Diarrhea

-Keep in mind that serious side effects are very rare and that there is no cure for the canine distemper virus.
+Keep in mind that serious side effects are very rare and that there is no cure for the canine distemper virus, so the benefits greatly outweigh the risks.
 Receiving the proper core vaccinations is extremely important for your dog’s health.
-Given the lethal nature of distemper and the relative rarity of side effects from the vaccine, all reputable veterinarians recommend the DA2PP vaccine.
+Given the lethal nature of canine distemper and the relative rarity of side effects from the vaccine, all reputable veterinarians recommend the DA2PP vaccine.

 While the names DHPP, DAPP, DA2PP, and DAPPC are often used interchangeably, they are all slightly different.
 However, all of these vaccine acronyms cover the same four viruses:

-- DA2PP covers both adenovirus type 1 and 2.
+- DA2PP covers both adenovirus types 1 and 2.

 - The H in DHPP refers to hepatitis caused by adenovirus.